vavere/htmltidy/README.md

 Running on Heroku Cedar
 -----------------------
-add the following folder to your project root .heroku copy the vendor folder from this module into .heroku From the root of your project cp -rf ./node_modules/htmltidy/vendor ./.heroku/
+Add the following folder to your project root .heroku

+Copy the vendor folder from this module into .heroku

+From the root of your project cp -rf ./node_modules/htmltidy/vendor ./.heroku/

 http://www.saintsjd.com/2014/05/12/run-vendored-binaries-on-heroku.html

+"On your next push to heroku, the system path will recognize the binary dependencies in your path LD_LIBRARY_PATH."

 Changelog